takurooo/Keras-show_ImageDataGenerator/README.md

 1 Creat the environment using `pipenv sync`.
 2 Set the configuration parameters in `config.json`.
 3 Run the command `python show_generator.py config.json imgs/sample.jpg `.
-4 The script will show 16 images.
+4 The script will show 16 transformed images using `keras.preprocessing.image.ImageDataGenerator`.

-Note: If you want to change the number of images shown, you can modify the ROW and COL parameters in the show_generator.py file.
+Note: If you want to change the number of images shown, you can modify the row and col parameters in the show_generator.py file.
 By default, the script shows 16 images.

 ## config.json